 EERE has substantial involvement in all projects funded via cooperative agreement.
-See Section VI.B.x. of the FOA for more information on what substantial involvement may involve.
+See Section VI.B.x Statement of Substantial Involvement of the FOA for more information on what substantial involvement may involve.

 ii.
 Funding Agreements with Federally Funded Research and Development Center (FFRDCs)